 Text and images © H Grohmann.
 Names, brands and technical data referred to are the © or ™ of their respective owners and/or companies.
 Go to gallery to see the African Darter displayed in the text in a larger format as well as other work.

-If you got through it and found this review useful, please link back to it from your site or blog and I’ll reciprocate to yours, or leave a comment and tell me where you are from and how get here Thanks!
+If you got through the review without falling asleep and found this review useful, please link back to it from your site or blog and I’ll reciprocate to yours, or leave a comment and tell me where you are from and how you got here 🙂 Thanks!

 Gear I use: